 Although we are uncertain about the overall probability of such errors, several factors suggest that the error rate is likely to be higher for children.
-On the SIPP side, SSN's for children are provided by their parents, and may be less accurately reported than the numbers for adults.
-On the MEF side, many children enter the MEF system without an SSN, and are processed while an application for an SSN is pending.
-If the SSN is not subsequently updated, it will be impossible to find a MEF record, even though the child has a valid SSN and is covered by Medi-Cal.
+On the SIPP side, SSNs for children are provided by their parents, and may be less accurately reported than the numbers for adults.
+On the MEF side, many children enter the MEF system without an SSN and are processed while an application for an SSN is pending.
+Consequently, early months of participation in Medicaid by such individuals, though correctly reported in the SIPP, will appear to be false positives.
+In addition, if the SSN is not subsequently updated in the MEF, it will be impossible to find any MEF record for the child, even though the child has a valid SSN and is covered by Medi-Cal.

 The MEF contains a field which indicates the validity status of the SSN.
-Over 80 percent of the 5.9 million SSN's in the MEF in June 1991 are coded as validated.
-However, 7 percent of MEF records are coded as having "no valid input" for the SSN field, and 8 percent are coded to indicate that there was no SSN at the date of entry into the system.24 By comparison with these statistics, virtually all of the MEF records that we can match to individuals in the SIPP are coded as having a validated SSN.
+Over 80 percent of the 5.9 million SSNs in the MEF in June 1991 are coded as validated.
+However, 7 percent of MEF records are coded as having "no valid input" for the SSN field, and 8 percent are coded to indicate that there was no SSN at the date of entry into the system.27 By comparison with these statistics, virtually all of the MEF records that we can match to individuals in the SIPP are coded as having a validated SSN.
 The very low match rate for MEF records without a validated SSN suggests that the number entered in the SSN field for these records is invalid.